Trump says U.S. and China 'very close' to trade deal as fresh tit-for-tat tariffs loom

 Gao declined to comment on possible retaliatory steps if Washington imposes more tariffs on Chinese goods this weekend.

-U.S. President Donald Trump is expected to meet top trade advisers on Thursday to discuss the move, sources told Reuters previously.
+Trump is expected to meet top trade advisers on Thursday afternoon to discuss the move, sources told Reuters previously.

 A decision to proceed with the levies could roil financial markets and scuttle U.S.-China talks to end the 17-month-long trade war between the world’s two largest economies.